picoAUDIO

 Specifications

-IC Manufactuer Purpose Datasheet
+IC Manufacturer Purpose Datasheet

 UDA1334ATS NXP I2S DAC UDA1334ATS.pdf